mlb2251/stitch/README.md

     -i, --iterations <ITERATIONS>
             Number of iterations to run compression for (number of inventions to find) [default: 3]

+        --inv-arg-cap
+            disables the edge case handling where argument capture needs to be inverted for optimality

     -n, --inv-candidates <INV_CANDIDATES>
             Number of invention candidates compression_step should return in a *single* step.
-Note that these will be the top n optimal candidates modulo subsumption pruning (and the top- 1  is guaranteed to be globally optimal) [default: 1]
+Note that these will be the top n optimal candidates modulo subsumption pruning (and the top-1  is guaranteed to be globally optimal) [default: 1]

         --no-mismatch-check
             disables the safety check for the utility being correct; you only want to do this if you